 My kids love arts and crafts, we love looking online for new ideas.
-We were recently looking for Thanksgiving kid crafts and came upon a patterns for adorable pom pom turkeys from All You magazine.
+We decided to make adorable pom pom turkeys for a Thanksgiving craft.

 Disclosure: Netflix provided me with a streaming device and service in return for writing about their service.
-All opinions expressed in this post are my own.
+The opinions and free printables in this post are my own. #StreamTeam This post uses affiliate links.

 Our kids were delighted to find out that Free Birds is available on Netflix just in time for Thanksgiving.
 In case you missed it in the theater, it is a movie about two talking turkeys (one of whom was pardoned by the president), a time machine, and a wild trip to the past to try to get turkey off the traditional Thanksgiving menu.